Meet Our Testing Team

 - This warranty is non-transferable.
 It is exclusively offered to original owners who purchase their mattress from Awara or an authorized retailer.
 Those who buy or acquire their mattress from the original owner of a non-authorized retailer do not qualify for warranty coverage.

-7 out of 10 owner experiences show that customers have had a positive experience with Awara, irrespective of whether or not they liked their mattress.
+7 out of 10 owner experiences show that customers have had a positive experience with Awara Premier Latex Hybrid, irrespective of whether or not they liked their mattress.

 Awara has been in business since 2018.

-Awara does not operate any brick-and-mortar stores or showrooms, and the Awara Mattress is not sold in any physical retailer locations.
+Awara does not operate any brick-and-mortar stores or showrooms, and the Awara Premier Latex Hybrid is not sold in any physical retailer locations.

 Find Awara on Social